Ombi-app/Ombi.Docs/docs/guides/migrating-databases.md

 ## 6. FAQ

-**P: Errors appear in the verification of the migrated data saying that there is more data in SQLite than in MySQL or vice versa.**
+**P: Migrated data verification says there is more data in SQLite than in MySQL or vice versa.**

 ```bash
 - Running   [############################################################] 9242/9242